HomeWhen and WhereSponsorsPublicitySCMP ArticlesContact Us

 Operation Santa Claus (OSC) is an annual charity campaign jointly organised by South China Morning Post (SCMP) and Radio Television Hong Kong (RTHK).
 The campaign seeks to raise funds and awareness for Hong Kong charities over the winter festive season.

-In 2008 Operation Santa Claus celebrated its 21st anniversary.
-From a modest beginning in 1988, Operation Santa Claus has raised more than HK$120 million in cash, goods and services, which helped over 80 needy groups in Hong Kong.
+In 2012 Operation Santa Claus celebrated its 25th anniversary.
+From a modest beginning in 1988, Operation Santa Claus has raised more than HK$154 million in cash, goods and services, which helped over 119 needy groups and charities in Hong Kong.
 Santa Hash is proud to have been supporting Operation Santa Claus since the beginning, the first Santa Hash being held on 18 December 1988.

 The Campaign is a community event, and throughout December, corporations, clubs, schools and individual donors, the elderly and children, all united under the banner of the annual charity appeal for the city’s needy by organizing a series of creative fundraising activities.